 The city of Chengdu is the capital of the Sichuan province and it happens to be one of the three most populated cities within western China.
 Chengdu is a large city like New York City or Paris, but it offers a unique perspective on life in China.
-Everyone who chooses to go there is always impressed by what they can see and do on a regular day in this city, while also getting to explore other areas a little further away on their days off.
+Everyone who chooses to go there to teach English is always impressed by what they can see and do.

 The culture in Chengdu is prominent and it can be seen within the temples, the handicrafts that are made, the historical sites, and the festivals that take place.
 The locals within this city speak Chengdu dialect, which is a slight variation of Sichuan dialect.
 The local dialect is similar to the Mandarin that people speak in other cities within the country, but it is different enough to make others think twice before they speak!

 This city is located within the plains of the country, but it is surrounded by numerous mountain ranges including the Longmen Mountains, the Qionglai Mountains, and the Longquan Mountains.

 The weather is fairly moderate in Chengdu, with winters getting colder than other areas of the country and the summers warming up without getting too hot.
 While it does rain quite a bit during the warmer months, it is not often that this city sees any significant amounts of snow.

 Fun fact: non-locals will want to be prepared to hear what they may perceive as yelling when the locals are talking in their native language.
 While it does sound like they are fighting, it is just the sound that the language makes, and it is normally a regular conversation.